Spannakin/Nature-Quiz/README.md

   * Verdict

-The game score inciments as the user plays and passes to the end screen working as expected.
+The game score inciments as the user plays and passes to the end screen working as expected as you can see in the above screenshot.

 #### To test their knowledge of science and nature.